Sheshant-Manure/rock-paper-scissors/README.md

 # rock-paper-scissors

-A zero-player simulation of Rock-Paper-Scissors where multiple items roam a 2D space with random motion.
+A zero-player simulation of Rock-Paper-Scissors-Lizard-Spock where multiple items roam a 2D space with random motion.
 On collision, they follow the classic rules and the losing item converts into the winner.
 The system evolves until only one type remains.

+## Rules

+Here are the complete rules for Rock–Paper–Scissors–Lizard–Spock:

+- Rock crushes Scissors
+- Rock crushes Lizard
+- Paper covers Rock
+- Paper disproves Spock
+- Scissors cuts Paper
+- Scissors decapitates Lizard
+- Lizard eats Paper
+- Lizard poisons Spock
+- Spock smashes Scissors
+- Spock vaporizes Rock